Seasawher/mathlib4-help/docs/options.md

 Shows the raw `decreasing_by` goal including internal implementation detail instead of cleaning it up with the `clean_wf` tactic.
 Can be enabled for debugging purposes.
 Please report an issue if you have to use this option for other reasons.

+## debug.simp.check.have
+type: `Bool`

+default: `false`

+(simp) enable consistency checks for `have` telescope simplification

 ## debug.skipKernelTC
 type: `Bool`

 default: `false`

 skip kernel type checker.
 WARNING: setting this option to true may compromise soundness because your proofs will not be checked by the Lean kernel

+## debug.tactic.simp.checkDefEqAttr
+type: `Bool`

+default: `false`

+If true, whenever `dsimp` fails to apply a rewrite rule because it is not marked as `defeq`, check whether it would have been considered as a rfl theorem before the introduction of the `defeq` attribute, and warn if it was.
+Note that this is a costly check.

 ## debug.terminalTacticsAsSorry
 type: `Bool`